NVIDIA/aistore/docs/_posts/2023-04-10-tco-any-to-any.md

 There's an old trick that never quite gets old: you run a high-velocity exercise that generates a massive amount of traffic through some sort of a multi-part system, whereby some of those parts are (spectacularly) getting killed and periodically recovered.

-TL;DR a simple illustration (and see detailed comments inside):
+TL;DR a simple demonstration that does exactly that (and see detailed comments inside):

 | Script | Action |
 | --- | --- |